Every Child Achieves

 Whilst recognising that every child is unique, we have the highest expectations that our children in EYFS will:

-• develop the confidence to be resilient and believe in themselves as learners
+• Develop the confidence to be resilient and believe in themselves as learners

-• be willing to take risks in their learning and consistently try hard
+• Be willing to take risks in their learning and consistently try hard

-• be positive and about their learning
+• Be positive and about their learning

-• be able to self-regulate and manage their feelings
+• Be able to self-regulate and manage their feelings

-• be effective and competent communicators
+• Be effective and competent communicators

-• be creative thinkers
+• Be creative thinkers

-• be thoughtful and kind, developing a good understanding of people and how to take care of the world around them
+• Be thoughtful and kind, developing a good understanding of people and how to take care of the world around them

-• have the highest expectations of themselves and others
+• Have the highest expectations of themselves and others

 At Keeble, we believe the adult’s role is to facilitate opportunities for children to learn through thoughtful enhancements and sensitive, nurturing interactions.
 This allows practitioners to respond to children’s needs and encourage them to try their best, therefore, empowering our early learners to see their play as meaningful and valued, developing their confidence to lead their own play.
 This approach also means that children are constantly engaged in their learning and learn in real life contexts.